truongconghiep/CarND-MPC-Project/README.md

 ## Model Predictive Control with Latency

-To deal with the latency of actuation, a small delay is implemented to predict the system state after the latency, which is new initail state for MPC.
+To deal with the latency of actuation, a small delay is implemented to predict the system state after the latency, which is new initial state for MPC.
 The prediction of new state after latency is implemented as followed:

 ```
 /* Actuator delay in milliseconds.*/